Gbemisola23/Cloutsmith/README.md

 * I've tested that this page works in Chrome and Firefox (mobile and desktop versions).
 * I've confirmed that this project is responsive on all screen sizes using dev tools.
 * I confirmed by testing with users that the text of all sections is readable and easy to understand.
-* I've confirmed that the form works, requires entries in every field and the submit button works.

 ### Validator Testing